wwt/SwiftCurrent/wiki/Getting-Started.md

 </details>

 ## Launching the [Workflow](https://gitcdn.link/cdn/wwt/Workflow/faf9273f154954848bf6b6d5c592a7f0740ef53a/docs/Classes/Workflow.html)
-Next, we create a [Workflow](https://gitcdn.link/cdn/wwt/Workflow/faf9273f154954848bf6b6d5c592a7f0740ef53a/docs/Classes/Workflow.html) that is initialized with our [FlowRepresentable](https://gitcdn.link/cdn/wwt/Workflow/faf9273f154954848bf6b6d5c592a7f0740ef53a/docs/Protocols/FlowRepresentable.html)s, and launch it from a view controller that is already loaded onto the screen (here we use the default ViewController of a new iOS project).
+Next, we create a [Workflow](https://gitcdn.link/cdn/wwt/Workflow/faf9273f154954848bf6b6d5c592a7f0740ef53a/docs/Classes/Workflow.html) that is initialized with our [FlowRepresentable](https://gitcdn.link/cdn/wwt/Workflow/faf9273f154954848bf6b6d5c592a7f0740ef53a/docs/Protocols/FlowRepresentable.html)s and launch it from a view controller that is already loaded onto the screen (in our case, the 'ViewController' class provided by Xcode).

 ```swift
 import UIKit